christopheraue/m-ruby-concurrently/guides/Overview.md

   w.await_written "Continue!"
 end

-concurrently do
-  # This runs while r awaits readability.
-end

-concurrently do
-  # This runs while r awaits readability.
-end

 # Read from r.
-It will take one second until there is input.
+It will take one second until there is input because r must
-message = r.await_read 1024
+# wait until the string has been written to w.

-puts message # prints "Continue!"
+r.await_read 1024 # prints "Continue!"

 r.close
 w.close